rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Rotate the Responsibilities

-To avoid a single point of failure within the co-author team, and to mix things up, we rotated the various responsibilities.
+To avoid a single point of failure within the co-author team and mix things up, we rotated the various responsibilities.

 Everyone should release a new eBook version every now and then.

-We also have an "author of the week" that keeps an eye on our feedback channels and is the first responder and coordinator for GitHub issues, Slack notifications and emails.
+We also have an "author of the week" that keeps an eye on our feedback channels and is the first responder and coordinator for GitHub issues, Slack notifications, and emails.

 ### Centralize the Feedback Channels